zenatuz/zenatuz/README.md

 To get to know my professional side, follow my profile on [Linkedin](https://linkedin.com/in/renato-r-batista), which has everything detailed there.
 If you want to see my funny side, follow me on [Instagram](https://instagram.com/zenatuz).

+Once in a while, I write some articles on my blog, [RenatoBatista.com.br](https://renatobatista.com.br).

 Hope to get in touch 😉.